 11. Night tour with folklore show

 Hungary is a country of great traditions and folklore is one of them.
-You will have seen few performances similar to the one offered by this evening tour with show:.
-In addition, you will also have the possibility to taste typical Hungarian dishes during the folklore show.
+Few performances you will have seen similar to the one offered by this night tour with show.
+In addition, you will also have the opportunity to taste typical Hungarian dishes during the folklore show.

-The ideal thing about this tour is that it is a way to get closer to the culture of this city both at cultural and gastronomic level and it also includes a tour to enjoy the Budapest night illumination, something you can not miss during your trip.
+The ideal of this tour is that it is a way to approach the culture of this city both culturally and gastronomically and also includes a tour to enjoy the illumination of the night of Budapest, something you can not miss during your trip.

 Many times we visit a big city and we wonder what the surroundings of the country are like, what the Hungarian landscape is really like and the way of life of the inhabitants who do not live in the capital.
-With this day trip to Szentendre you will discover all this and I assure you that the result will not leave you indifferent.
+With this one-day visit to Szentendre you will discover all this and I assure you that the result will not leave you indifferent.

-Why this village and not another one?
-Szentendre is one of the most visited villages in Budapest and is known for the craftsmen who make and sell their products there.
-Certainly the center of the village is set up for visitors, but if you go a little further away you can discover a beautiful lake, mountain scenery and traditional Hungarian houses.
+Why this town and not another one?
+Szentendre is one of the most visited villages of Budapest and is known for the craftsmen who make and sell their products there.
+Certainly the center of the village is set up for visits, but if you go a little further away you can discover a beautiful lake, mountain scenery and traditional Hungarian houses.

-If you go in winter you will be surprised how few people are in the streets, something that is due to the low temperatures.
-Don't miss the opportunity to chat with the craftsmen and shopkeepers; most of them understand English and are extremely friendly.
+If you go in winter you will be surprised how few people there are in the streets, something that is due to the low temperatures.
+Do not miss the opportunity to talk to the artisans and merchants; most of them understand English and are extremely friendly.
 The best thing about this excursion is the intimate contact you will be able to establish with the local artisans, especially if you go in winter when there are fewer tourists on the streets.

-- River cruise if you do this excursion between May and September
+- River cruise if you take this tour between May and September

-- Visiting the ruins of an ancient Roman city
+- Visits to the ruins of an ancient Roman town

 13. Private tour of the cities of the Danube Bend

-This is the VIP excursion to visit the Danube Bend:.
-During the tour you will have an exclusive guide for you and your group who will pick you up at your hotel and drop you off at your hotel after the full day tour of the three cities that form the Danube Bend: Esztergom, Visegrád and Szentendre.
+This is the VIP excursion to visit the Danube Bend.
+During the tour you will have a guide exclusively for you and your group who will pick you up at your hotel and drop you off at your hotel after the full day tour of the three cities that form the Danube Bend: Esztergom, Visegrád and Szentendre.

-In addition to the private transfer and guide, the package also includes lunch and a boat trip if you make the excursion between the months of May and September.
+In addition to the private transfer and guide, the package also includes lunch and a boat ride if you take the tour between May and September.
 During this day you will visit places of interest such as the citadel of Visegrád or the cathedral of Esztergom, the largest in the country, and you can also visit the craft stalls of Szentendre.

 However, the real added value of this tour is the comfort of going at your own pace and having a local guide who will not only explain the different points of the tour, but will also tell you about the customs of the country and its traditions.
-At the end of this tour, you will have a much better understanding of Hungary that would be difficult to obtain in other ways.
+At the end of this excursion you will have a much more formed vision of Hungary that would be difficult to obtain in other ways.

-The best thing about this excursion is the personalized attention and the possibility of visiting in an organized way several places that would be very difficult to visit individually.
+The best thing about this tour is the personalized attention and the possibility of visiting in an organized way several places that would be very difficult to visit individually.

 Lake Balaton is one of the most beautiful landscapes of Hungary.
 Located approximately two hours by car from Budapest, the tour is worth it.
-Both the lake and its surroundings are an authentic landscape of fairy tale and for that reason this full day excursion to something Balaton is one of the best options to appreciate the beauty of the country apart from its cities and buildings.
+Both the lake and its surroundings are an authentic landscape of fairy tale and for that reason this excursion of complete day to the something Balatón is one of the best options to appreciate the beauty of the country to the margin of its cities and buildings.

 Lunch is on your own and is not included in the 65 euros that the excursion costs; you can take it in any restaurant in Balaton or take a picnic to eat it while you contemplate the lake.
-The languages in which this excursion is available are English, French, German, Italian, Spanish and French.
-The best** of this excursion is the contrast that supposes a landscape as hallucinating as the one of the Balaton Lake in relation to the stately streets of the city of Budapest.
+The languages in which this excursion is available are Spanish, French, English, German and Italian.
+The best of this excursion is the contrast that supposes a landscape as hallucinating as the one of the Lake Balaton in relation to the stately streets of the city of Budapest.

-- Pick up from your hotel in Budapest (return from a central point in the center of Budapest).
+- Pick up from your hotel in Budapest (the return will be from a central point in the center of Budapest)